algobulls/algobulls_help_site/docs/broker/alpaca.md

 * Markets Supported: USA

-## Login and Setup your Alpaca Account
+## Login and Set up your Alpaca Account
 ---
 This section will take you through the step-wise instructions to log in, setup, and bind your broker into your AlgoBulls Account.